 Next time you are at the supermarket, take a look at the medications on the shelf.
 Branded Paracetamol is significantly more expensive than store brand Paracetamol when both products are actually identical.
 It’s the branding and marketing that allow companies to increase their prices and encourage consumers to buy - simply because of flashy packaging and inflated claims about what the product will achieve.
 This isn’t necessarily a bad thing, but it’s something to be aware of if you want to understand marketing.

-After deciding upon the perfect name, branding and packaging for your product, it’s time to start selling.
+After deciding upon the perfect name, branding, and packaging for your product, it’s time to start selling.
 As I mentioned before, social media has become one of the most lucrative places for companies to market their products.
 The Digital Marketing Industry has exploded over the last 20 years and requires an entirely new skill set in order to be successful online.

 Understanding your target audience is even more important now as the advertising and marketing tools available are a lot more specific than traditional methods.
 In the past, you would brand your product with a specific audience in mind and then show advertisements to everyone in the hopes that you will reach your target audience.
 Nowadays, the guesswork is removed and you can use the data collected by social media platforms to target only your specific audience.
-Understanding where and when to display these ads is a skill in itself and can potentially take months depending on the size of the company and scale of the budget.
+Understanding where and when to display these ads is a skill in itself and can potentially take months depending on the size of the company and the scale of the budget.

 Digital Marketing also requires a level of understanding of the way websites are structured and how this impacts where your company is positioned within a search engine.
-Using various techniques, Digital Marketers attempt to increase the exposure of a clients website using SEO, SMO and PPC - leading to brand awareness and an increase in website traffic and lead generation.
+Using various techniques, Digital Marketers attempt to increase the exposure of a client's website using SEO, SMO, and PPC - leading to brand awareness and an increase in website traffic and lead generation.

 Marketing has changed dramatically from what it once was.
-Traditional marketing is still prevalent today and will continue to be, however another specialist set of skills are required if you want to succeed in a world where everyone is online.
+Traditional marketing is still prevalent today and will continue to be, however another specialist set of skills is required if you want to succeed in a world where everyone is online.
 If you want to build a successful product or service, investing in a good marketing strategy early on will be extremely valuable for the future of your company.
-If you lay the groundwork, you will have a stable base in which to build the rest of your brand upon - and a strong brand is a persistent brand, keeping you in the industry for many years to come.
+If you lay the groundwork, you will have a stable base in which to build the rest of your brand - and a strong brand is a persistent brand, keeping you in the industry for many years to come.